The Schmidt number as a universal entanglement measure: Abstract

 \section{Abstract}

-For the quantification of entanglement universal entanglement measures are defined, which are invariant under local invertable transformations.
+The class of local invertible operations is defined and the invariance of entanglement under such operations is established.
+For the quantification of entanglement, universal entanglement measures are defined, which are invariant under local invertible transformations.
 They quantify entanglement in a very general sense.
 It is shown that the Schmidt number is a universal entanglement measure, which is most important for the general amount of entanglement.
-For special applications pseudo-measures are defined to quantify the useful entanglement for a certain task.
+For special applications, pseudo-measures are defined to quantify the useful entanglement for a certain quantum task.
 The entanglement quantification is further specified by operational measures, which include the accessible observables by a given experimental setup.
-To implement a universal entanglement quantification, methods are introduced to derive optimal entanglement witnesses and quasi-probabilities for Schmidt number states.